BJMdotNET/pr1nc3/topics/obama/index.md

 ----

- - [**"From Ukraine to Jay-Z, a night with President Trump -- One journalist's notes from an exceptional happening in downtown Minneapolis. "**](http://www.startribune.com/from-ukraine-to-jay-z-a-night-with-president-trump/562832292/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 11 October 2019 about Obama, Purple Rain (song), Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-ukraine-to-jay-z-a-night-with-president-trump/562832292/))
+ - [**"From Ukraine to Jay-Z, a night with President Trump -- One journalist's notes from an exceptional happening in downtown Minneapolis. "**](http://www.startribune.com/from-ukraine-to-jay-z-a-night-with-president-trump/562832292/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 11 October 2019 about Obama, Purple Rain (song), Trump ([mirror](https://web.archive.org/web/*/http://www.startribune.com/from-ukraine-to-jay-z-a-night-with-president-trump/562832292/))

 ----